UPDATES, STORIES & REFLECTIONS :

 It is Midsummer’s Eve, and as the sun slides towards the tree-obscured horizon behind me, I sit facing south, looking for ripples.
 My seat is a log by the edge of a large pond, in a place whose name is not important here.
 Beyond the water stand birches and pines, and above their green fringe rises a bald mountain ridge; but it is the pond’s topaz-blue veneer that holds my gaze…

-This is the first of a series of Rewilding Reflections, in which Joe Gray takes us on some thoughtful journeys through the wider dimensions of rewilding.
+This is the first of a series of Rewilding Reflections, in which Joe Gray will take us on some thoughtful journeys through the wider dimensions of rewilding.

 read more